Social learning moderates the tradeoffs between efficiency, stability, and equity in group foraging: Discussion

-Considering that our model is based on a random walk, which introduces randomness to the statistics, we use the same set of target distributions for cases with different $\rho$ to reduce variance.
+{Because targets are finite and non-regenerative, efficiency necessarily decreases as depletion progresses, making raw time-to-termination comparisons across conditions sensitive to the depletion level.
+To enable consistent comparisons across different $\rho$, we therefore evaluate performance at a standardized depletion condition and terminate each realization once agents have collected $30\%$ of the positive targets \cite{garg2022individual,garg2024evolution}.
+To verify that our qualitative conclusions are not an artifact of this stopping rule, we also examine later-stage depletion by running simulations beyond the $30\%$ threshold in settings with fewer patches; these results are shown in Supplementary Fig. \ref{Supplfig:4}.} Considering that our model is based on a random walk, which introduces randomness to the statistics, we use the same set of target distributions for cases with different $\rho$ to reduce variance.
 To minimize the errorbar with a 95\% confidence interval, we run 2000 cases for each $\rho$.